 Elizabeth Shea (17:53)

-I have to say full disclosure, I did not ask you to say that, but that is exactly my purpose of Treefork.
-So I couldn't have said it better myself, but thank you.
+I have to say full disclosure, I did not ask you to say that.
+But that is exactly the purpose of Treefork!
+So, I couldn't have said it better myself so thank you!

 Sean Griffey (17:55)

-Yeah, I mean, it's true though, right? it makes so much sense. everyone would stop and say, of course we're to market, our market ourselves, like what business doesn't market itself?
+I mean, it's true though, right?
+It makes so much sense.
+Everyone would stop and say, “of course we're to going to market ourselves, like what business doesn't market itself?”
 But you, you know, the biggest buyer you have is the one who's going to look at you, not someone who's going to buy your product, right?
 Someone's going to buy the company.
 You've got to market to them as well.

 Elizabeth Shea (18:20)

-Completely, I mean, we talk about just the importance of executive visibility into your point, like speaking at a conference and looking smart and maybe looking bigger or looking to a certain way or positioning yourself. well, that's amazing.
+Completely.
+I mean, we talk about the importance of executive visibility to your point, like speaking at a conference and looking smart, or maybe looking bigger or positioning yourself . . .

 Sean Griffey (18:30)

-I'm not sure why people don't share it because like as soon as you go in a process everyone's gonna see them so Yeah, might as well tell them six months in advance a year in advance two years in advance.
-They're gonna see them eventually
+And I'm not sure why people don't share it because like as soon as you go in a process everyone's going to see them.
+So, might as well tell them six months in advance, a year in advance, two years in advance.
+They're going to see them eventually.

 Elizabeth Shea (19:31)